NormieCodes/Restaurant/README.md

 # Restaurant

-# This project will be soon under development!!
+# this project is under development from scatch